coruzzilab/connectf_server/README.md

 ### Front End Interface

-The front end of this project is build with React.
+The front end of this project is built with ReactJS.
 You can find it at [connectf_react](https://github.com/coruzzilab/connectf_react).